Carnarvon, Iowa

 Carnarvon is an unincorporated community in Sac County, in the U.S. state of Iowa.
+It shares its ZIP Code with the nearby city of Lake View.

 History

 A post office was established at Carnarvon in 1888.
 The community was named after Caernarfon, in Wales, the former hometown of a first settler.

 The population was 111 in 1940.

+Education

+Carnarvon is a part of the East Sac County Community School District, which is headquartered in Lake View, which Carnarvon shares a ZIP code with.
+Before the district's legal founding in 2011, the community was a part of the Wall Lake-View Auburn Community School District.